December 28, 2001 (link)

 December 8, 2001 (link)

-A few days ago I received a belated birthday present: a gorgeously packaged 2-CD set from Absintheur, consisting of live selections culled from (all but two of) the recorded concerts of our ol' band We Miss Felix.
+A few days ago I received a belated birthday present: a gorgeously packaged 2-CD set from Absintheur, consisting of live selections culled from (all but two of) the recorded concerts of our ol' band WMF.
 (You should see the artwork on this one -- it looks great.)
 With the exception of "Paul Renzi" (from our third show -- our drummer lost the tape), it's got versions of pretty much every song WMF ever played live.
-So, by request, a track-by-track review of We Miss Felix: More More More - Live '97-'98:
+So, by request, a track-by-track review of More More More - Live '97-'98:

 Thanks, man!
 Hearing these tracks, sequenced and blended like this, gives one some interesting insights; the transitions from "Words Words Words" to "Milk Jackson" and from "Day-Glo" to "Walking on the Moon" are particularly nice.
 Makes you wish we'd played twice as many shows, doesn't it?
 Not to mention gotten studio recordings of "Words Words Words", "Ice Ice Baby", "We Do It Like You Do It", and maybe "The Big Boog" or "Liability Boy".
 Ah, well -- maybe we'll do it someday.